apple/swift-algorithms/Guides/Cycle.md

 design makes infinitely large types impossible/impractical. `Cycle` also conforms to `LazySequenceProtocol` when the base type conforms.

-Note that the returned `FiniteCycle` will always have `Collection` conformance, and will have `BidirectionalCollection` conformance when called on a bidirectional collection. `FiniteCycle` also conforms to `LazyCollectionProtocol` when the base type conforms.
+The `FiniteCycle` type always has `Collection` conformance, with `BidirectionalCollection` conformance when called on a bidirectional collection. `FiniteCycle` also conforms to `LazyCollectionProtocol` when the base type conforms.